ubc-library-rc/intro-data-analysis-python/content/basic.md

 ## 2. Functions

 When we calculate the sum of all the integers from 1 to 100, we use a formula to help simplify the calculation.
 What if we cannot memorize the formula?
-Does it mean that we have to sum those integers brute force by typing 1 + 2 + 3 + ... all the way up to 100?
+Does it mean that we have to sum those integers by typing 1 + 2 + 3 + ... all the way up to 100?
 We can use two built-in functions `sum()` and `range()`.

 Input
 {: .label .label-green}